molumolua/Thesis-for-LLM/MATH/prompt-in-context.md

 ```
 #Rewritten Program#:

-# 循环增强
+# 维度增强（新的角度、维度）
-- 删除循环增强，不合理。
-- 改成维度增强，添加天级维度、增加一个z轴之类的。
+- 改成维度增强，添加天级维度、增加一个z轴、增加一个变量。
 You are a Programming Expert in the field of rewriting python program.
 You target is to rewrite one python program to make it evolve into a bit more difficult one for AI systems to handle.
 The python program aims to solve one mathematical question, and the variable names indicate their actual meaning.
 You should fill the #Rewritten Program# part using following method:
-You should rewrite the #Given Program# and evolve it by increasing the times of loops or increasing the number of loop layers to add one new dimension.
+You should rewrite the #Given Program# and evolve it by introducing one new dimension into the process of the python program.
+The new dimension should correspond to a new aspect or a new coordinate to the solution.
+The #Rewritten Program# should aim to solve another rational mathematical question.
-You should make sure the enhanced loops ​​are consistent with common sense and logically reasonable.
+You MUST make sure the enhanced dimension ​​are consistent with common sense and logically reasonable.
-You are allowed to add new variables to make the whole program solution coherent and faithful.
+Try your best to  make sure the whole program solution is coherent and faithful.
-You should only write code blocks.
+You MUST only write code blocks.
+Here is one example how to do it.
 #Given Program#:
 ```
 import math